 - Apple Raspberry Filling – 4 pounds of apples (about 8 apples) and 12 ounces of raspberries are packed into the recipe.

 Tip: You can use thawed frozen raspberries.
 Just thaw and drain out the liquid before continuing with the recipe.

 How do you make it?

-To make apple raspberry pie cook down sliced apples until they are soft, then mix them with raspberries and put the filling in a pie crust.
+To make apple raspberry pie cook down sliced apples until they are soft, then mix them with raspberries and put the filling in a crust.
 Cover with crumble topping and bake until golden brown and bubbling.

-Make the apple raspberry filling
+1. Make the filling